wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 Rewrite the configuration of how traffic is associated with your tenants and their applications.
 Consider the example below.
 In the example:

 * Tenant stands for partner's client.
 The partner has two clients.
-* The traffic targeting `tenant1.com` and `tenant1-1.com` should be associated with the client 1.
+* The traffic targeting `tenant1.com` and `tenant1-1.com` should be associated with client 1.
-* The traffic targeting `tenant2.com` should be associated with the client 2.
+* The traffic targeting `tenant2.com` should be associated with client 2.
-* The client 1 also has 3 applications:
+* Client 1 also has three applications:
     * `tenant1.com/login`
     * `tenant1.com/users`
     * `tenant1-1.com`

-    The traffic targeting these 3 paths should be associated with the corresponding application; the remaining should be considered to be the generic traffic of the client 1.
+    The traffic targeting these 3 paths should be associated with the corresponding application; the remaining should be considered to be the generic traffic of client 1.

 ### Study your previous version configuration